Did You Check Your Child’s Credit Card Report?

 Children who are below 18 years old should not bear credit card report at any cost.
-But since digital thieves are becoming more advanced and federal agencies are becoming susceptible to hackers, cyber-crime is discovering new sufferers.
-Many parents obtain vital privacy data like Social Security numbers for their kids in childhood for investment intentions which could be great risk even years before a child ever opens an account in bank or gets to apply for a loan.
+But since digital thieves are becoming more advanced and federal agencies are becoming susceptible to hackers, cyber crime is discovering new sufferers.
+Many parents obtain vital privacy data like Social Security numbers for their kids in childhood for investment intentions which could be a great risk even years before a child ever opens an account in the bank or gets to apply for a loan.

 The Federal Trade Commission knocked identity theft as the top most source of consumer objections in its 2014 Consumer Sentinel Network Data Book released in February, for the 15th straight year.
 The agency also took down “large increase” in so-called “fraudster” scams- phone calls and emails from thieves claiming to symbolize the government as a way to steal money and data.